moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/precompiles/cross-chain-transfers.md

 To follow along with this tutorial, you will need to have your wallet configured to work with your EVM appchain and an account funded with native tokens.
 You can add your EVM appchain to MetaMask with one click on the [Tanssi dApp](https://apps.tanssi.network){target=\_blank}.
 Or, you can [configure MetaMask for Tanssi with the demo EVM appchain](/builders/toolkit/ethereum-api/wallets/metamask/){target=\_blank}.

+You will also need to have an open communication channel with the destination chain and, if the token being transferred is native to your appchain, the destination chain will need to have registered the foreign asset.

 ### Remix Set Up {: #remix-set-up }

 You can interact with the XCM interface precompile using [Remix](https://remix.ethereum.org){target=\_blank}.
 To add the precompile to Remix, you will need to: